 Here at ManyPets, we handle thousands of claims for dental and oral conditions each year, so we know how much stress and pain they can cause you and your pet.

-So as well as revealing what the most common dental diseases are for your pet, we’ll tell you how to avoid them in the first place and how to spot them if you do suspect a problem with your cat or dog’s mouth.
+We’ve investigated the most common dental diseases for cats and dogs, some practical steps you can take to avoid them and how to spot any problems brewing with your cat or dog’s mouth.

-We looked back at how many pet insurance claims we handled for tooth and mouth conditions between 1 November 2020 and 31 October 2021.
+We looked back at how many pet insurance claims we handled for tooth and mouth conditions in the 12 months up to 1 November 2023.

-Our research showed that these are the most common dental and oral conditions for dogs:
+Our research showed that these are the most common dental and oral conditions specifically listed in dog insurance claims:

 Oral pain (3%)

-Gingivitis is one of the most common conditions seen by vets, especially for cats where it accounts for nearly a quarter of all dental and oral claims.
+Gingivitis is one of the most common conditions seen by vets, especially for cats where it accounts for more than a third of all dental and oral claims for cats and more than one-in-10 dental claims for dogs.

 Thankfully, gingivitis is easily treatable with good home dental care or with professional scaling and polishing at your vet.